MasterBrian/blog/_posts/2020-12-10-your-website.md

 # Welcome To Your Website

+Now, it's not much.
+But it should be enough to get you started.
+What I wanted to give you was a place for you to write.
+Of course, you could still post things on Facebook, but it's long since moved from a platform to share ideas and become a platform for distractions and attention grabbing.
+I wanted to provide something that only changed when you wanted it to.
+A place you could sit and make your own.
+Here are the goals I had when building it out:

+- Simple way to just write
+- Shareable
+- Host with 24/7 access
+- Versioned and backed up automatically
+- Simple way to store ideas
+- Options for 'ideas' vs full 'posts'
+- Way to record scratch and tage thoughts

 Here is the system I came up with.

 Facebook is one of many examples of the places you _could_ use.
 Opening any text editor would allow you to record information there.
 However, in order to actually facilitate writing, I also needed to provide some tools to make it simple and convenient.
 The notebook is part of that.
 Three critical sections are included: